-- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement has influenced their plans for the future. - At least 85% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement/activity has influenced their plans for the future.

-Merit:
+Merit

-Grading descriptors LO1: Identify current employability skills and the appropriate employability options in the industry.
-Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each.
-Identify and evaluate several employment options that are suitable for the students via Kudos AD and provide evidence to show this.
-Complete thorough and appropriate preparation for a work placement including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills.
-Completion of excellent skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).
-Distinction: Complete an appropriate work placement evidenced by daily timesheet signed by supervisor.
-Complete a daily work placement journal on Navigate explaining in detail what student has learnt each day.
-Excellent feedback from employers evidenced through Navigate or manual documentation.
-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.
-Take part in an observed interview showing excellent interview skills and preparation.
-Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this.
-Describe advanced ways and develop ideas to improve the employability skills.
-Give detailed account of how their placement has influenced their plans for the future.
-At least 90% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply).
+LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.

+- Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each. - Identify and evaluate several employment options that are suitable for the students via Kudos or class-based activities and provide evidence to show this. - Complete thorough preparation for an appropriate work placement or activity including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills. - Completion of excellent skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

+LO2: Carry out an industry relevant work placement or other structured professional development activity for the equivalent of one working week.

+- Complete an appropriate work placement evidenced by daily timesheet signed by supervisor or tutor statement. - Complete a daily work placement journal on Navigate explaining in detail what student has learnt each day. - Excellent feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.

+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.

+- Take part in an observed interview showing excellent interview skills and preparation. - Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Describe advanced ways to improve their employability skills and develop ideas to enhance them further. - Give a detailed account of how their placement/activity has influenced their plans for the future.

+Assessment Evidence